w3c/webextensions/proposals/runtime_on_invalidated.md

   "type": "string",
   "enum": [
-    {"name": "uninstall", "description": "Specifies the event reason as an uninstallation."}, {"name": "update", "description": "Specifies the event reason as an extension update."}, {"name": "reload", "description": "Specifies the event reason as an extension reloading."}, {"name": "disable", "description": "Specifies the event reason as an extension disabling."}
+    {"name": "uninstall", "description": "Specifies the event reason as an uninstallation."}, {"name": "unload", "description": "Specifies the event reason as an extension unload (could be update, reload, or disabling)."}, {"name": "update", "description": "Specifies the event reason as an extension update."}, {"name": "reload", "description": "Specifies the event reason as an extension reloading."}, {"name": "disable", "description": "Specifies the event reason as an extension disabling."}